-When you’re off traveling and exploring somewhere new it’s always a good idea to take the effort to make sure that any of your travel belongings such as important documents, cash, credit cards, or anything else that you’re bring with you regularly is safe, secure and protected.
+When you’re off traveling and exploring somewhere new it’s always a good idea to take the effort to make sure that any of your travel belongings such as important documents, cash, credit cards, or anything else that you’re bring with you regularly is secure.

 I recently had an issue where a bunch of Euros dropped out of my pocket when I pulled out my camera to take a photo and if it wasn’t for the kind gentleman behind me I would have been short more than $200 USD.